Kathleen-Kish/Retinal_Ganglion_Cell/README.md

 Source files to model extracellular stimulation of a retinal ganglion cell.
 Associated with the following paper: Kathleen Kish, Scott Lempka, and James Weiland.
 "Modelling extracellular stimulation of retinal ganglion cells: theoretical and practical aspects."

-Included is the Python code (jupyter notebook) to generate a morphologically-realistic retinal ganglion cell, as well as .mod files for biophysical modeling in the NEURON software environment.
+Included is the Python code (jupyter notebook) to generate a morphologically-realistic mammalian retinal ganglion cell, as well as .mod files for biophysical modeling in the NEURON software environment.

 The file "RGC_Model.ipynb" is the base script that generates the neuron model, and allows for
   1. Intracellular Current Injection